magaya-dev/hyperion-algorithms/README.md

 - [find](#find) - Returns first item that matches predicate.
 - [findFirst](#findFirst) - Returns first element in the cursor, no predicate.
 - [collect](#collect) - Iterates the entire cursor and returns array of all elements that match predicate.
-- [select](#select) - Used to obtain a specific number of element.
+- [select](#select) - Used to obtain and transform a specific number of elements.
 Works like collect but will only iterate as far as needed to get the requested number of elements.

 ## Examples